claaj/crabattery/README.md

 ## :warning: IMPORTANT :warning:

-Due to battery model diversity is possible that this program doesn´t work in your hardware.
+Due to battery model diversity is possible that this program doesn´t work on your hardware.

 At the moment of writing this, `Rusttery` can set threshold to batteries that have name syntax like `BAT[number]`.